Submitty/submitty.github.io/_docs/sysadmin/update.md

       v.1.0.3 (release date: 11/15/2017).

+3. Usually you can skip this step...  but it may be necessary to update the installed base linux system packages.
+This should be safe to re-run on an existing Submitty system installation.
+Note that it will ask you to confirm some system configuration settings, pressing return at each prompt will keep your current configurations.

+    ```
+    sudo /usr/local/submitty/GIT_CHECKOUT_Submitty/.setup/install_system.sh
+    ```

+    Note: This step automatically launches the step below...

-3. Then re-install the system.
+4. Then re-install the system.
 This should take less than a minute.
     It will pause and restart from scratch any autograding that is currently happening.